kolonist/edgetts/readme.md

 # edgetts

-`edgetts` is a golang module that allows you to use Microsoft Edge's online text-to-speech service directly from your golang code.
+`edgetts` is a golang module that allows you to use Microsoft Edge's online text-to-speech service in your golang projects.

 ## Installation